commonRep/learngit/readme.txt

-git is a version control system. git is free software. xxxx
+git is a distibuted version control system. git is free software distribute under the GPL.